 Connect a Form Block or Newsletter Block

 You can use Mailchimp as a storage option in the Form Block and the Newsletter Block.
-This adds form submissions to a subscriber list in your Mailchimp account.
+This adds form submissions to an audience (formerly called a list) in your Mailchimp account.

 When using Mailchimp in a Form Block or Newsletter Block, keep the following in mind:

-- To use Mailchimp as a storage option, it will need to connect to a new, empty Mailchimp list.
-Form Blocks and Newsletter Blocks can't be used with existing Mailchimp lists.
+- To use Mailchimp as a storage option, it will need to connect to a new, empty Mailchimp audience.
+Form Blocks and Newsletter Blocks can't be used with existing Mailchimp audiences.

-- If you edit any form fields after connecting to Mailchimp, create and link a new Mailchimp list.
-If your Form Block fields and Mailchimp list fields become mismatched, this may cause issues with submissions passing to Mailchimp.
+- If you edit any form fields after connecting to Mailchimp, create and link a new Mailchimp audience.
+If your Form Block fields and Mailchimp audience fields become mismatched, this may cause issues with submissions passing to Mailchimp.

-- Per Mailchimp's policy, lists can't exceed 30 data fields.
+- Per Mailchimp's policy, audiences can't exceed 30 data fields.
 If the Form Block has more than 30 Form Fields, edit the Form Block and remove some fields.

 To connect a Form or Newsletter Block to Mailchimp: